keeweb/keeweb/README.md

 # Status

+The app is already rather stable but might still needs polishing, testing ang improvements before v1 release, which is expected to happend in Feb 2016.
-Reading and display is mostly complete; modification and sync is under construction, please see [TODO](https://github.com/antelle/keeweb/wiki/TODO) for more details.
+Please see [TODO](https://github.com/antelle/keeweb/wiki/TODO) for more details.

 # Known Issues